Search the Health Library

 Enter the last name, specialty or keyword for your search below.

-Experts at the Johns Hopkins Center for Bariatric Surgery specialize in weight loss surgery and provide a multi-disciplinary approach to caring for our patients.
-The team prides itself on its superior long-term successes.
-Our surgeons have performed over 2,200 bariatric procedures and have one of the lowest complication rates in the United States.
+Experts at the Johns Hopkins Center for Bariatric Surgery specialize in bariatric and metabolic surgery, and provide a multi-disciplinary approach to caring for our patients.
+Our team consists of dedicated and experienced bariatric surgeons, nurse practitioners, nurses, dietitians, psycologists and physical therapists.
+We pride ourselves on superior long-term successes.
+Our surgeons have performed over 4,000 bariatric procedures and have one of the lowest complication rates in the United States.

-The Johns Hopkins Center for Bariatric Surgery has been recognized as a member of the Bariatric Surgery Center Network by the American College of Surgeons.
+The Johns Hopkins Center for Bariatric Surgery is recognized as a Comprehensive Bariatric Center with Adolescent Qualification by the American College of Surgeons (ACS) Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP), in partnership with the American Society for Metabolic and Bariatric Surgery (ASMBS).
 Earning this prestigious acknowledgement attests to the safety, efficiency and overall positive reputation of our bariatric surgery team.
-In addition, we have been recognized by the bariatric excellence programs at Blue Cross, Aetna, Cigna, and United Healthcare.
 We are deeply committed to improving the health of our patients.

 Our bariatric team recognizes that morbid obesity is a debilitating disease of mind, body and spirit.
 This is why we've chosen a multi-disciplinary team approach in caring for each and every one of our bariatric surgical patients.

-Our bariatric surgeons are board-certified surgeons with over 25 years of combined surgical experience.
+Our bariatric surgeons are board-certified surgeons with decades of surgical experience.
 They are able to offer myriad surgical options.
 Meeting with your surgeon will allow you to determine the best surgical option for you.

 Director, Comprehensive Hernia Center